 To ensure our learners and trainers can maintain a safe 2m social distance, we’re reducing our training room capacity to approximately 35% and we’re enlarging our break-out areas.

-We’re also reducing lift capacity and implementing one-way systems around the building where practical.
-And we have created additional storage for bicycles and electric scooters to help you reduce dependency on public transport.
+We’re also reducing lift capacity and implementing one-way systems around our buildings where practical.
+And we have created additional storage for bicycles and scooters to help you reduce dependency on public transport.

-We’re putting up Covid-19 safety and awareness signage throughout the venue, highlighting stair access routes, and installing sanitiser stations in all receptions, breakout spaces and classrooms.
+We’ve put up Covid-19 safety and awareness signage throughout each venue, highlighting stair access routes, and installed sanitiser stations in all receptions, breakout spaces and classrooms.

 On training days

-All air conditioning will be put onto maximum flow and classroom doors will be left open for the duration of the training days to encourage circulation of fresh air.
+All air conditioning will be put onto maximum flow to encourage the circulation of fresh air.

 We are working together with the NHS Test and Trace Service to help stop the spread of Covid-19.
-As part of this, when you enter our site, we will encourage you to complete a short form with details of name, contact telephone number and the dates you are on site.
+As part of this, when a learner enters our site we will encourage them to complete a short form with details of name, contact telephone number and the dates they are on site.

-As per the government guidelines, these details will be retained for 21 days from the final training date to enable contact tracing during that period.
+As per the government guidelines, these details will be retained for 21 days from the final training date, to enable contact tracing to be carried out during that period.
 All contact details will be filed in a secure area and then destroyed in line with GDPR guidance.
 We will only share information with NHS Test and Trace where it is specifically requested.